 - Intro Skier Analysis - Negotiate a goal by adding in a pole touch it will allow you to add in rhythm and set you up to go an explore more terrain.
-(It will also aid all the other movements) - Encourage your students to have good arm carriage, this will set them up for an effective pole swing and touch as well as aid overall better balance. - Show the student what a pole touch looks like by demonstrating towards them - Use a Skiing Approach to have students try the pole touch - Teach your students "How" to hold the pole and how to swing the pole both sides Focus on VAK - Ski it - Teach your students "Where" to touch the pole it is always to the downhill side - Drills with a box/triangle/semicircle drawn next to the skis gives students a good reference. - Ski it - Teach your students "When" to touch the pole as the skis are flattening- Focus on using VAK e.g. when the skis are quietest on the snow - Use the idea of a pole swing to prepare the student to do a pole touch. - Ski and experiment with pole touch use of rhythm will help e.g. using counting/breathing
+(It will also aid all the other movements) - Encourage your students to have good arm carriage, this will set them up for an effective pole swing and touch as well as aid overall better balance. - Show the student what a pole touch looks like by demonstrating towards them - Use a Skiing Approach to have students try the pole touch - Teach your students "How" to hold the pole and how to swing the pole both sides

+Focus on VAK

+- Ski it - Teach your students "Where" to touch the pole it is always to the downhill side - Drills with a box/triangle/semicircle drawn next to the skis gives students a good reference. - Ski it - Teach your students "When" to touch the pole as the skis are flattening- Focus on using VAK e.g. when the skis are quietest on the snow - Use the idea of a pole swing to prepare the student to do a pole touch. - Ski and experiment with pole touch use of rhythm will help e.g. using counting/breathing

-5 Teach Versatility of Turns
+5. Versatility of Turns

-- Intro Skier Analysis - Negotiate a goal now it is time to go exploring and take our skiing all over the mountain, different size and shaped turns will help us do this in control. - Skiing approach get students to follow you and make the turns gradually slightly smaller - Review rotation of the legs focus on VAK - Encourage students to increase the rate of rotation to create a slightly smaller turn size. - Drills like counting and then changing the tempo of the counting - Relate the rate of turning with the activation of the muscles in the legs- Focus on VAK - Change the size of turns and relate to steepness of terrain - Emphasise that control is achieved through turn shape no matter the size of turn - Imagery drills where the student imagines they are in a corridor challenge the students - Make sure that students are still balancing laterally now that the rate of rotation is changing. - Upper body stability drills like pole drag will develop upper body stability- focus on VAK
+Intro - Skier Analysis

+- Negotiate a goal now it is time to go exploring and take our skiing all over the mountain, different size and shaped turns will help us do this in control. - Skiing approach get students to follow you and make the turns gradually slightly smaller or larger depending on terrain. - Discuss the importance of the RATE of rotation and how this affects the size of the turns - Ski with the focus on maintaining a smaller corridor using a faster rate of rotation of the legs - Develop the ability to change the RATE of leg rotation use counting where the tempo of the counting changes for different turn sizes- Focus on VAK - Ski with this focus - Develop students' understanding that a flatter ski is easier to rotate - Develop students' intensity of rotational movements of the legs -Focus on VAK - Emphasize that control is achieved through turn shape no matter the size of the turn - Develop students' rhythm for consistent turn size counting

-6 Advanced Parallel
+6. Introduction to Advanced Parallel

-- Intro Skier Analysis - Negotiate a goal start to feel a higher edge angle a bit higher in the turn so that you can go a bit faster with more control, get more out of your ski design - Start with a skiing approach encourage the students to ski a little faster, while keeping a round turn shape (easiest to do this in a medium radius turn) - Encourage the students to feel the arch of their foot inside edge of outside ski -VAK - Show and explain that the goal is to have this happen in the initiation - Intersperse static Exercise(s) with lots of guided practice time to develop lateral movement of the feet and legs at initiation - work your way up the lower bodyskis/feet/ankles/boot cuffs/ knees/ femurs/thigh muscles (focus on VAK) - To achieve an early edge engagement encourage the students to weight shift to the new outside ski earlier, firstly feeling for the little toe of the soon to be new outside ski before rolling to the inside edge - Recap lateral movement of the feet and legs (rolling from outside edge to inside edge) - Develop and blend in active forward movement at the initiation to pressure the tip of the new outside ski.
+- Intro Skier Analysis - Negotiate a goal start to feel a higher edge angle a little higher in the turn so that you can go a little faster with more control and get more out of your ski design - Start with a skiing approach encourage the students to ski a little faster, while keeping a round turn shape (easiest to do this in a medium radius turn) - Encourage the students to feel the arch of their foot inside edge of outside ski -VAK - Show and explain that the goal is to have this happen in the initiation - Intersperse static Exercise(s) with lots of guided practice time to develop lateral movement of the feet and legs at initiation - work your way up the lower bodyskis/feet/ankles/boot cuffs/ knees/ femurs/thigh muscles (focus on VAK) - To achieve an early edge engagement encourage the students to weight shift to the new outside ski earlier, firstly feeling for the little toe of the soon to be new outside ski before rolling to the inside edge - Recap lateral movement of the feet and legs (rolling from outside edge to inside edge) - Develop and blend in active forward movement at the initiation to pressure the tip of the new outside ski.
 (VAK) - Ensure that the upper body remains stable as the legs incline